unixisking/boilerplate-task/README.md

 	```

 > **_NOTE:_**
-Using [type-graphql](https://typegraphql.com/docs/introduction.html) and classes to define a GraphQL schema as opposed to [SDL](https://graphql.org/learn/schema/) eliminates field type mismatches between your GraphQL API and our data layer, typos and annoying refactoring.
+Using [type-graphql](https://typegraphql.com/docs/introduction.html) and classes to define a GraphQL schema as opposed to [SDL](https://graphql.org/learn/schema/) eliminates field type mismatches between the GraphQL API and the data layer, typos and annoying refactoring.